Matic International College

 Additionally, the Department of Home Affairs outlines financial requirements for obtaining a student visa for Australia.
 Their website provides detailed guidance on estimating the funds needed for your stay.
 For more details, visit Home Affairs – Student Visa.

-Prior Learning Recognition and Credit Transfer
+Credit Transfer

-LLN (Language, Literacy, and Numeracy) Assessment
+LLND (Language, Literacy, Numeracy Proficiency, and Digital Literacy) Assessment

 Unique Student Identifier (USI )